Frequently Asked Questions

 6. How does Spice differ from Trino/Presto and Dremio?

-- Efficiency: Reduces the need for massive data movement operations across the network, lowering bandwidth consumption and speeding up query times.
+- Improved Efficiency: Reduces data movement across networks, cutting costs and speeding up access times.

 7. How does Spice compare to Spark?